-The HKMA and the Hong Kong Special Administrative Region Government
+The HKMA and the HKSAR Government

-The HKMA is an integral part of the Hong Kong Special Administrative Region (HKSAR) Government, but is able to employ staff on terms different from those of the civil service in order to attract personnel of the right experience and expertise.
+The HKMA is an integral part of the Government of the Hong Kong Special Administrative Region of the People's Republic of China (the HKSAR Government), but is able to employ staff on terms different from those of the civil service in order to attract personnel of the right experience and expertise.
 The Chief Executive of the HKMA and his staff are public officers.
 In its day-to-day work, the HKMA operates with a high degree of autonomy within the relevant statutory powers conferred upon, or delegated to, the Monetary Authority.

 The Financial Secretary is responsible for determining the monetary policy objective and the structure of the monetary system of Hong Kong: a letter from the Financial Secretary to the Monetary Authority dated 25 June 2003 specifies that these should be currency stability defined as a stable exchange value at around HK\$7.80 to one US dollar maintained by Currency Board arrangements.
 The Monetary Authority is on his own responsible for achieving the monetary policy objective, including determining the strategy, instruments and operational means for doing so.
 The Monetary Authority also has responsibilities in relation to the maintenance of the stability and integrity of the monetary system of Hong Kong.
 The Financial Secretary, assisted by the Secretary for Financial Services and the Treasury, has responsibility for policies for maintaining the stability and integrity of Hong Kong's financial system and the status of Hong Kong as an international financial centre.
 In support of these policies, the Monetary Authority's responsibilities include: